 Google Ads allows your business or content to pop up at the top of the search results when potential clients are searching, for example, accountants near me.

-Paid advertising on social media allows you to customize the demographic of your target market so it is only shown to them.
+Paid advertising on social media or in-app advertising on targeted mobile apps allows you to customize the demographic of your target market so it is only shown to them.

 19. Advertise in your target market’s niche magazine/website